DavidAJohnston/DecentralizedApplications/README.md

-The Emerging Wave of Decentralized Applications "DApps"
+The General Theory of Decentralized Applications "DApps"
 ===============================================

 Table of Contents